Altaf-01/Sexual-Harassment-Detection-In-Workplace/README.md

 # Problem Statement <img src="https://user-images.githubusercontent.com/130077430/230730194-a7389fed-f5fd-48d3-856a-0212057f2500.png" width="90" height="80">

-My main goal is to build an innovative technological solution that could detect sexual harassment in real-time, which is much needed to fill in the gap left void by traditional methods,  by which I aim to create a safer work environment, overcome reporting hesitancy, support HR and legal management, reduce psychological and physical stress and do early detection and prevention.
+Our main goal is to build an innovative technological solution that could detect sexual harassment in real-time, which is much needed to fill in the gap left void by traditional methods,  by which I aim to create a safer work environment, overcome reporting hesitancy, support HR and legal management, reduce psychological and physical stress and do early detection and prevention.

 <hr/>